IBM-Cloud/Bluemix-ServiceBroker/README.md

 [IBM Bluemix allows to run applications on Cloud Foundry](https://console.eu-gb.bluemix.net/docs/overview/whatisbluemix.html).
 It comes in three flavors: Bluemix Public provides a shared cloud infrastructure whereas Bluemix Dedicated is a customer-specifc dedicated cloud.
 Lastly, Bluemix Local is a private cloud in the customer data center.
 Because of the delivery model the individual user privileges differ which may impact what kind of service brokers can be added to Bluemix.

 # Brokers: Standard Private vs. Space-Scoped Private
 Cloud Foundry Service Brokers distinguishes between Standard Private Brokers and Space-Scoped Private Brokers.
+The service offered by a space-scoped private brokers is only visible in the space where the broker has been registered.
+Services offered by standard private brokers can be made available to organizations.
+By default all services are private until enabled.
 Read here (until we expand this section...): http://docs.cloudfoundry.org/services/managing-service-brokers.html

 Regardless of the type of broker, there are some **important requirements**: